York-SDCNLab/Ghost-DeblurGAN/README.md

 If you find this work helpful for your research, please cite our paper:
 ```
 @misc{liu2021ghostdeblurgan,
-      title={Ghost-DeblurGAN and Its Application to Fiducial Marker System},
+      title={Application of Ghost-DeblurGAN to Fiducial Marker Detection},
       author={Yibo Liu and Amaldev Haridevan and Hunter Schofield and Jinjun Shan},
       year={2021},
       eprint={2109.03379},